aben20807/GMDL/README.md

 # GMDL: Give Me Direct Link

-Get direct link of files in Google Drive by a Chrome extension (manifest v3)
+Get direct links to files in Google Drive by a Chrome extension (manifest v3)

 Convert `{ID}` to `https://lh3.googleusercontent.com/d/{ID}` (or you can change to use `https://drive.google.com/uc?id={ID}` by yourself)

-Created links may be deleted by Google Drive, you can move the pointer to regenerate (this is a hack by adding listener to "pointermove" :stuck_out_tongue_winking_eye:)
+Created links may be deleted by Google Drive, you can move the pointer to regenerate (this is a hack by adding a listener to "pointermove" :stuck_out_tongue_winking_eye:)

 ## Screenshot